status-im/nim-toml-serialization/README.md

   - `Sign.Neg`

 ## Implementation specifics
-TomlTime contains subsecond field.
-The spec says the precision is implementation specific.
+TomlTime contains a subsecond field.
+The spec says the precision is implementation-specific.

 In nim-toml-serialization the default is 6 digits precision.
 Longer precision will be truncated by the parser.